 If you have any of the old Design suites (Product Design suite/Building Design Suite) you can move it only over to an industry collection.

 If you have an LT Suite you can only move it over to an LT Suite as well.

 With regards to the length of the contract.
-If you were on a yearly or multi year maintenance plan, when you switch you can go onto any subscription plan as well.
+If you were on a yearly or multi-year maintenance plan when you switch you can go to any subscription plan as well.